Why your mailbox is overflowing with envelopes addressed to your high school senior.

 No application fee With some application fees running as high as $100, having one or two waived can save your family significant money.
 Keep in mind your teen still needs to make time to fill out that application, so unless this school seriously interests your student or they need another safety school, don’t be swayed.

 What type of college is your student looking for?
 My kids received the majority of their college mail from schools that didn’t fit their interests.
 Letters with offers of a partial scholarship from small, private, liberal arts colleges didn’t match their choice of large, public universities near/in a major city.

 With my daughter we held onto the letters and kept them in a box until she reviewed them just before application time.
 Two years later we knew better and my son tossed and saved as he received.
 His “college box” only contained information from schools that appealed to him.

-In short, use the flood of letters and view books to your advantage—to find new colleges your son or daughter might be interested in.
+In short, use the flood of letters, view books and emails to your advantage—to find new colleges your son or daughter might be interested in.
 But don’t be sold on schools that don’t fit your teen’s’s profile.
 We all want to feel that our student is special, but the truth is, every other parent will be bragging about how many letters and emails their kids are receiving, too.
 As my son said, none of it matters if these aren’t the colleges you want to go to anyway.